ovaschool/ovaschool.github.io/staticpages/ova2026-social.markdown

 ### Hiking excursion: Saturday, August 1, departing at 9:30 am from the dorm

-(A google form for signing up will be created in due time)
+(A google form for signing up will be created in due time - the bus we rented can fit 50 people.)

 You are kindly invited to the OVA-DEL trip, on 1 August.